-- A. an adjudication that Defendant has infringed the '470, the '334 and the '603 Patents; - B. an award of damages to be paid by Defendant adequate to compensate T-Rex for Defendant's past infringement of the '470, the '334 and the '603 Patents and any continuing or future infringement through the date such judgment is entered, including prejudgment and postjudgment interest, costs, expenses and an accounting of all infringing acts including, but not limited to, those acts not presented at trial;
+A. an adjudication that Defendant has infringed the '470 Patent, the '334 Patent, and for Defendant's past infringement of the '470 Patent, the '334 Patent, and the '603 Patent and any continuing or future infringement through the date such judgment is entered, including prejudgment and post-judgment interest, costs, expenses and an accounting of all infringing acts including, but not limited to, those acts not presented at trial;

-- C. an injunction ordering Defendant to pay an ongoing royalty in an amount to be determined for any continued infringement after the date judgment is entered; and, - D. an award to T-Rex of such further relief at law or in equity as the Court deems just and proper, including, but not limited to costs, fees, expenses, interest, and/or attorneys' fees.
+B. an award of damages to be paid by Defendant adequate to compensate Plaintiff determined for any continued infringement after the date judgment is entered; and, just and proper, including, but not limited to costs, fees, expenses, interest, and/or attorneys'